dotnet/AspNetCore.Docs/aspnetcore/data/ef-mvc/crud.md

 Run the page by selecting the **Students** tab and clicking **Create New**.

-Enter names and an invalid date and click **Create** to see the error message.
+Enter names and a date.
+Try entering an invalid date if your browser lets you do that.
+(Some browsers force you to use a date picker.)
+Then click **Create** to see the error message.

 ![Date validation error](crud/_static/date-error.png)